izadnia/Minesweeper/README.md

 [you need to have Python installed on your PC]

 How it works:
-1) App gets 2 diffrent numbers indicating the size of the game
+1) App gets 2 different numbers indicating the size of the game
-2) App gets numbers of BOMBS in the game
+2) App gets number of BOMBS in the game
-3) App gets location of all the BOMBS (X,Y)
+3) App gets the location of all the BOMBS (X,Y)
 4) Game starts